vasilegrafu/challenges/solution/net/README.md

+To compile and run projects in this solution you need to have installed .net core (like dotnet-sdk-2.1.401-win-x64).
+Also you need to include the path to PATH environment variable.

-dotnet new --install NUnit3.DotNetNew.Template
+To install NUnit templates in the dotnet framework installation please run: dotnet new --install NUnit3.DotNetNew.Template

-dotnet new nunit --name ds_a
-dotnet add ds_a/ds_a.csproj reference ../../../devfx.net/solution/DevFX/DevFX.csproj

-dotnet new nunit --name practice dotnet add practice/practice.csproj reference ../../../devfx.net/solution/DevFX/DevFX.csproj

-dotnet new nunit --name contests dotnet add contests/contests.csproj reference ../../../devfx.net/solution/DevFX/DevFX.csproj
+To create a .net project please run: dotnet new nunit --name project_name dotnet add project_name/project_name.csproj reference ../../../devfx.net/solution/DevFX/DevFX.csproj